ItsVenomous/Venomous/README.md

 - 👋 Hi, I’m Venomous
-- 👀 I’m interested in Video Games and Scripting
+- 👀 I’m interested in Chess and Programming
 - 🌱 I’m currently learning Life
-- 💞️ I’m looking to collaborate on Translations
-- 📫 How to reach me Venomous#1000 On Discord
+- 📫 How to reach me itsvenomous#0 On Discord

 <!---
 Kxlici/Kxlici is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.